intel/wds/README.md

 WDS is a set of libraries for developers who want to build Wi-Fi Display applications on linux.

 WDS consists of:
  * libwds: Main library implements a Wi-Fi Display dialect of RTSP that includes the parser, actual negotiation logic for sink and source, and the related data structures.
-It is not tied to any specific connection manager, media framework or main loop
+It is not tied to any specific connection manager, media framework or main loop.
+This Library is also compatible with MSVC.
  * network: Supports integration with GLib main loop and GStreamer
  * p2p: Supports integration with Connman Wifi P2P features